The finite speed of propagation in the degenerate Einstein-Brownian motion model: Introduction

 \section{Introduction}

-In his celebrated work from 1905 of Einstein introduced frame work of the random motion of particles suspended in media.
-Einstein's paradigm took a pivotal role in this study as we are considering an extension of his the thought experiment to explain localization properties which define many physical problems.
-Einstein introduced three key parameters which characterize random movement of the particles : $\tau$ - non-colliding time interval, $ \Delta$ - value of changes in the length of particle displacement which are ``free of collision" with other particles and media during time interval $[t, t+\tau]$ and $\varphi(\Delta)$ frequency of the occurrence of the ``free of collision" displacements $\Delta$ .
+In his celebrated work from 1905, Einstein introduced frame work of the random motion of particles suspended in media.
+Einstein's paradigm took a pivotal role in this study as we are considering an extension of his thought experiment to explain localization properties which define many physical problems.
+Einstein introduced three key parameters which characterize random movement of the particles , i.e., non-colliding time interval ($\tau$), value of changes in the length of particle displacement ($ \Delta$) which are ``free of collision" with other particles and media during time interval $[t, t+\tau]$ and frequency ($\varphi(\Delta)$) of the occurrence of the ``free of collision" displacements $\Delta$ .
 In our work we interpret "non-collision displacements", which we call hereafter as a \emph{free jump}.
-In order to be specific, we state all above in the form of Einstein's Brownian motion axioms as a definition of \textit{free jump}. \begin{definition}\normalfont \begin{enumerate} \ \item There exists a time interval $\tau$, which is very small compared to the time interval over which the system is observed, but large enough that the motions performed by a particle during two consecutive time intervals $\tau$ can be considered as mutually independent events. \item Length of non-colliding jumps corresponding to time interval $\tau$, which we call ``free jumps" is $\Delta$. \end{enumerate} \end{definition} Traditionally physicists use free path to determine pass of non-collision of particles ( see \url{https://www.britannica.com/science/mean-free-path}).
+In order to be specific, we state all above in the form of Einstein's Brownian motion axioms as a definition of \textit{free jump}. \begin{definition} \normalfont \begin{enumerate} \ \item There exists a time interval $\tau$, which is very small compared to the time interval over which the system is observed, but large enough that the motions performed by a particle during two consecutive time intervals $\tau$ can be considered as mutually independent events. \item Length of non-colliding jumps corresponding to time interval $\tau$, which we call ``free jumps" is $\Delta$. \end{enumerate} \end{definition} Traditionally physicists use free path to determine pass of non-collision of particles, as in \cite{free-pass}.
 In this sense the term \textit{free jump} has the same meaning as free path.
-From our view what is important, in addition to that Einstein stated the following ``\textit{ Evidently it must be assumed that each single particle executes a movement which is independent of the movement of all other particles ; the movements of one and the same particle after different intervals of time must be considered as mutually independent processes, so long as we think of these intervals of time as being chosen not too small.
+To make the definition of \textit{free jump} transparent, we cite the Einstein's statement as follows: ``\textit{Evidently it must be assumed that each single particle executes a movement which is independent of the movement of all other particles ; the movements of one and the same particle after different intervals of time must be considered as mutually independent processes, so long as we think of these intervals of time as being chosen not too small.
 We will introduce a time-interval $\tau$ in our discussion, which is to be very small compared with the observed interval of time, but, nevertheless, of such a magnitude that the movements executed by a particle in two consecutive intervals of time r are to be considered as mutually independent phenomena }``.
 In order not to designate this two definition we use term \textit{free jump} instead of free path.
-Next, Einstein postulates that \begin{axiom} At any point of observation $x$ at time $t+\tau$ total number of particles $u(x,t)$ in the unit volume $dv$ containing point $x$ is equal to accumulated total number of particles which has free jumps $\Delta$ weighted by frequency $\varphi(\Delta)$ from the same point $x$ at time $t$
+Next, Einstein postulates that \begin{axiom} \normalfont At any point of observation $x$ at time $t+\tau$ total number of particles $u(x,t)$ in the unit volume $dv$ containing point $x$ is equal to accumulated total number of particles which has free jumps $\Delta$ weighted by frequency $\varphi(\Delta)$ from the same point $x$ at time $t$